dekaulitz/MockyUp/.github/pull_request_template.md

 - [ ] are not breaking changes.
 - [ ] breaking current unit test.
 - [ ] will implement new api endpoint.
-- [ ] will implement new api endpoint.
+- [ ] will implement new UI implementation.
-- [ ] create UI implementation

 ## Documentation